JHJORE/NeRF_in_Ue5/README.md

 - Nerfacto
 	- The normal way of training NeRF models
 - Volinga
-	- The training method that gives you a .chkpt-file you can use with the Volinga exporter.
+	- The training method that gives you the .chkpt-file you can use with the Volinga exporter.
 	- This required version 0.3.1.
 To use this version you have to change the remote image version in the .env-file to "dromni/nerfstudio:0.3.1" and choose “2: Run prebuildt official image dromni/nerfstudio:0.3.1”

 #### MERF - [Github](https://creiser.github.io/merf/)